 If you go through the list and compare SAML individually next to every other protocol mentioned here, it quickly becomes clear that SAML may not be the best for every application, but it is the clear winner when it comes to businesses looking to establish better authentication for their users.
 It’s also widely recognized as the fastest solution for business use.

-Why Is SAML Best for Business?
+Why SAML is ideal for businesses

 For businesses who are interested in adding SSO capability, many are inclined to go down the route of creating a proprietary solution.
-Often, this process begins with good intentions and typically under the false mindset that a proprietary solution will be the most secure, the most flexible, or even the most cost-effective.
+Often, this process begins with good intentions and is typically under the false mindset that a proprietary solution will be the most secure, the most flexible, or even the most cost-effective.

 In reality, proprietary SSO solutions rarely work out as intended.
 At the enterprise level, implementing a proprietary SSO solution could mean that connecting with each app or software requires a new integration or implementation, which represents major development resources and a lot of unnecessary complexity.